MANUSCRIPT SUBMISSION

 MANUSCRIPT PREPARATION

-The manuscript should be divided into the following ordered sections: title, abstract, keywords, the text of the manuscript (introduction, methodology, results, discussion, and conclusion), list of references, list of tables and illustrations (if any), and extended summary.
+The manuscript should be divided into the following ordered sections: title, abstract, keywords, the text of the manuscript (introduction, methodology, results, discussion, and conclusion), list of references, and extended summary.
 Figures should also be submitted as separate files.

 The title describes the manuscript and/or the main relations among variables; it should be clear, not too long, but explanatory (no more than 10 words).
 Abbreviations should be avoided in the title if possible.